Head Games (album)

-Head Games is the third studio album by the British-American rock band Foreigner, released on 10 September 1979 by Atlantic Records.
+Head Games is the third studio album by the British-American rock band Foreigner, released on 11 September 1979 by Atlantic Records.
 Recorded at Atlantic Studios in New York, with additional recording and whole mixing taking place at Cherokee Studios in Los Angeles, it was the only Foreigner album co-produced by Roy Thomas Baker, best known for working on Queen's classic albums.
-It marked the first appearance of new bass guitarist Rick Wills (formerly of Jokers Wild and Small Faces) who replaced Ed Gagliardi (who was fired from the band), and was the last album with founding members Ian McDonald and Al Greenwood, who would leave the band after the recording.
+It marked the first appearance of new bass guitarist Rick Wills (formerly of Jokers Wild, Roxy Music and Small Faces) who replaced Ed Gagliardi (who was fired from the band), and was the last album with founding members Ian McDonald and Al Greenwood, who would leave the band after the recording.
 Head Games is also the last Foreigner album to feature a lead vocal by guitarist Mick Jones ("The Modern Day").

 Cover art

 The model in the photograph on the front cover is American actress and film producer Lisanne Falk.
-The cover art was criticized by feminists for showing a teenage girl looking afraid in a boys' restroom.
-But according to Foreigner lead singer Lou Gramm, the cover was intended to be cute, like a cartoon.
+The cover art was criticized by feminists, but according to Foreigner lead singer Lou Gramm, the cover was intended to be cute, like a cartoon.
 Gramm said "The girl is being naughty, erasing graffiti [in the restroom].
 She's looking at whoever buys the album, she's been caught."
 According to Miami Herald critic Bill Ashton, the cover art is a play on the album title Head Games.
 Atlantic Records publicity director Stuart Ginsburg pointed out that "head is a naval term for bathroom" and Foreigner's media coordinator Susan Steinberg stated that "the girl on the cover is shocked by the graffiti.
 It's not like somebody is attacking her.
 I swear to you, it's not premeditated."

 Release

 In August 1979, the release of the album was preceded by its first single, the hard rock song "Dirty White Boy", which peaked at number 12 on the Billboard Hot 100 chart.
 The album itself continued Foreigner's popularity, climbing to number 5 on the Billboard 200 chart and receiving a Platinum certification four months after it hit the stores.
-By now, Head Games has gained a 5× Platinum status for selling at least 5 million copies in the United States.
+As of 2017, Head Games has gained a 5× Platinum status for selling at least 5 million copies in the United States.
 The next singles were the title track and "Women", which reached number 14 and 41, respectively.

-Reception
+Critical reception

+The New York Times wrote that "the group settles comfortably into the hard-driving, macho-posturing idiom so common to many other teen heavy metal bands."
+The Democrat and Chronicle determined that Head Games "is strongest when it rocks hard and nasty."
+The Richmond Times-Dispatch concluded that the album "serves mainly to remind us that commercially hot rock bands are loathe to change what got them hot in the first place."
+The San Bernardino County Sun opined that "Foreigner has maintained a quality control, and Head Games is the band's third impressive album in a row."